EamonOCathain/TRENDY-Emulator/readme.md

 # TRENDY-Emulator

-This repository accompanies the thesis **"TRENDY-Emulator: A Bias-Corrected Deep Learning Emulator of Terrestrial Carbon and Water Dynamics"** and provides the full workflow used to build, train, and benchmark the TRENDY-Emulator.
+This repository accompanies the MSc thesis **"TRENDY-Emulator: A Bias-Corrected Deep Learning Emulator of Terrestrial Carbon and Water Dynamics"**, presented in fulfillment of the Global Forestry Erasmus Mundus MSc at AgroParisTech, Montpellier.
+It provides the full workflow used to build, train, and benchmark the TRENDY-Emulator.

 The pipeline includes:
 - preprocessing TRENDY forcing and DGVM outputs